rileyeaton-ubc/single-object-tracking-ensemble/documentation/progress_journal.md

 - We will firstly work towards the literature review from part 1 of the project
 - We have 4 weeks of work until this is due

-- **For next week**, each team member must:
+#### For next week, each team member must:

 - Read 2 or more recent research paper on Single object tracking task, at least one of which should be using traditional computer vision methods (that means it is not using deep leaning approach)
 - Prepare a quick report or summary of the research to discuss in next meeting
   - Each team member should have a good understanding of the foundations of their papers, so that we can share with each other to get a better understanding of single object tracking techniques
 - Learn about pytorch if they do not have previous background knowledge

-- **In next week's meeting**, we should:
+#### In next week's meeting, we should:

 - Share our findings
 - Aim to hone our literature review efforts into the papers that will help us define our problem statement for part 2 of the project
 - Put together a Kanban or progress board where we can track to-dos.
 This will help with the development in the repo for part 2

 ### Meeting 2 - January 27th